Guide to the Trails at Torrey Pines State Reserve

 For those that love hiking and relaxing at the beach, Torrey Pines State Reserve is the ultimate place for combining both activities.
 You can spend the day hitting steep climbs or enjoying more laid-back paths.
-We can’t say no to any trail that leads directly to the beach!
+Whether taking a leisurely stroll or getting a morning run on the trails, we can’t say no to any trail that leads directly to the beach!

 Did you know that the Torrey Pine is the rarest pine tree in the entire United States?
 They are only found here and at the Channel Islands.
 When you visit, you’re getting to see a very rare, endangered species.
 You’ll also notice plenty of interesting rock formations; the sandstone cliffs that make up a majority of Torrey Pines date back hundreds of years and have slowly eroded over time, creating an incredible panoramic view every time you hike.

 We want to make sure you feel prepared when heading out for a Torrey Pines hike, so we’re sharing an overview about each trail, parking, important rules, tips, and more.
 Please Note: DOGS ARE NOT ALLOWED at Torrey Pines State Park or Beach

 This state park is made up of six trails, which vary on length and intensity.
 This makes choosing a trail quite like ordering at Starbucks, personable and customizable.